Questions and Answers

 A Light Theme may be added in the future, but it is not a priority.
 Supporting both Light and Dark Themes is a lot of work when adding and re-designing features as it doubles the manual testing surface since there is no automated way to ensure colours look correct to the human eye.

 FrontierNav is a very dynamic application.
-So to reduce server-side burden (as I am running on a budget), your browser downloads the entire latest database for the game.
-This can be as little as a few kilobytes to a couple of megabytes depending on the game.
+So to reduce server-side burden (as I am running on a limited budget), your browser downloads the entire latest database for the game.
+This is typically a few hundred kilobytes at most.
 After the initial download, your browser will not need to download it again until the database is changed.
+If you're experiencing consistent slow page loads, make sure your browser's cache is enabled.

 FrontierNav uses Firebase to store user credentials.
 So the sign-in link will be sent by them.
 To avoid spam, Firebase does not allow this email to be customised at all so it will not have FrontierNav's branding.
 But do not worry, it is safe.
 It contains a single link which will automatically sign you in.